perwin/imfit/docs/api_ref/model_object.rst

 --------

 The heart of Imfit is the ModelObject class.
-This holds information about an image model and can compute images using the model; it can also hold a data image and its associated information, and can compute chi^2 and and other statistics by comparing the model and data images.
+This holds information about an image model and can compute images using the model and the current set of model parameter values; it can also hold a data image and its associated information, and can compute chi^2 and and other statistics by comparing the model and data images.

-This class is instantiated once in each program, and holds (among other things) the following objects and data ("**imfit only**\ " denotes data used in imfit or imfit-mcmc, but not needed when used in makeimage)
+This class is instantiated once in each program, and holds (among other things) the following objects and data ("**imfit only**" denotes data used in imfit or imfit-mcmc, but not needed when used in makeimage)

 -  Model image pixel values

 -  Vector of FunctionObject instances which define the model

--  Array of parameter values for the model
+-  Array of current parameter values for the model

--  Image pixel data for PSFs, if any
+-  Image pixel data for PSF(s), if any

 -  Convolver objects(s) for PSF convolution

--  **imfit only**: Data image pixel values
+-  **imfit only**: Data-image pixel values

--  **imfit only**: other characteristics of data image (size, gain, read noise, etc.)
+-  **imfit only**: other characteristics of the data image (size, gain, read noise, etc.)

 -  **imfit only**: Error image (either supplied by user or internally